Ivan Milat: Additional investigations

-Milat was only identified as a person of interest in the disappearances of Goodall, Hickie and Robinson in a 2001 inquest.
-Milat, who worked as a road worker in the late 1970s, was of significant interest to the inquiry, according to state coroner John Abernethy, and had “definite links to the Hunter Region”.
-Milat allegedly boasted to a friend that there were graves and corpse pits scattered across the area.
-In his testimony, Milat said that, while he had picked up roughly fifteen hitchhikers, they were not in the Hunter Region.
-“I had nothing to do with whatever happened to their children.
-I can look at them people, right in the eye, and say, ‘I had absolutely nothing to do with your children going missing’,” he told the court.
-Milat was also quoted as making comments during the inquest like; "I could ask how could they let a 14-year-old [Amanda Robinson] run around at midnight?“ Although Milat was working in the area at the time of the crimes, no case was brought against him due to a lack of evidence.
-Similar inquiries were held in 2005 relating to the disappearance of Briffa, but no charges were laid.

-Various other crimes have been postulated in the media to having been committed by Milat:
+Milat was identified as a person of interest in the disappearances of Goodall, Hickie, and Robinson during a 2001 inquest.
+He had worked as a road worker in the late 1970s and was considered of significant interest in the inquiry, according to state coroner John Abernethy, due to his definite links to the Hunter Region.
+Milat allegedly claimed to a friend that there were graves and corpse pits scattered throughout the area.
+In his testimony, he stated that while he had picked up around fifteen hitchhikers, they were not in the Hunter Region.
+He maintained his innocence, asserting that he had nothing to do with the missing children and could look their families in the eye.
+During the inquest, he also questioned why a 14-year-old, Amanda Robinson, was allowed to roam at midnight.
+Despite Milat's presence in the area during the time of the crimes, no case was brought against him due to insufficient evidence.
+Similar inquiries were conducted in 2005 regarding the disappearance of Briffa, but no charges were filed.
+The media has speculated about other crimes that may have been committed by Milat: